paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 ###<a name="kbv"></a>5.3.3.
-Knowledge Based Verification Requirements
+Knowledge Based Requirements

-- Remote sessions SHALL time out after 5 minutes of inactivity **For Paul to update**
+The following requirements apply to IAL 2 and 3.

+- There are no restrictions for the use of KBV to fulfill the identity resolutions step of identity proofing.
+- A CSP SHALL offer an in-person or virtual remote option to any KBV process
+- A CSP SHALL allow a resolved, validated, or verified identity to opt-out of KBV in current and/or future attempts to identity proof.
-KBV MAY be used if the CSP is, or maintains a relationship with, an authoritative source, the authoritative source is the only entity that maintains control over specific data, the data has never been aggregated or accessed by a third party.
-In instances with the CSP leverages and third party for KBV, the third party provide SHALL NOT provide the authoritative data to the CSP.
-Rather, only boolean values or error codes SHALL be returned.
+- A CSP MAY use KBV to verify an identity if the CSP is, or maintains a relationship with, an authoritative source.
+In instances when the CSP leverages a third party authoritative source, the third party provide SHALL NOT provide the authoritative data to the CSP.
+Rather, only boolean values, risk indicators, or error codes SHALL be returned.

-- Enrollment codes sent to a mobile phone (cell SMS or voice) verification must not be via soft phones such as Google Voice or Skype.
-- Shared devices?
-Is this solved by in-records check?
-- KBA allowed if temporal **and** spacial

-- Trusted referee (canadian language), vouchee (already proofed-kind of happens in places like HSIN) or notary

-- Capture biometric at IAL3

-- Once a CSP has met the minimum requirements for an IAL:
-	- The CSP MAY use additional risk-based/indicators/context/adaptive  authentication methods to increase confidence in identity verification.
-	- If the CSP is an authoritative source, the only entity that maintains control over specific data, and the data has never been aggregated or accessed by a third party, the CSP MAY use knowledge based authentication verification to increase confidence in identity verification.
+- A CSP MAY use KBV to verify an applicants identity against one (1) piece of validated identity evidence.
+The CSP SHALL NOT use KBV to verify the application relationship to validated identity evidence.
+- KBV questions SHALL NOT be diversionary.
+The CSP SHALL not allow answers to KBV questions be 'None of the Above', 'Not Applicable (N/A)', or similar be regarded as a correct answer.
+- CSPs SHALL time out KBV sessions after 5 minutes of inactivity.
+In cases of session timeout, the CSP SHALL restart the entire KBV process.
+- CSPs SHOULD allow two (2) attempts for an applicant to complete the KBV.
+CSPs MAY allow no more than three (3) attempts to complete the KBV.
+- CSPs SHALL never ask the same KBV questions in subsequent attempts.
+- CSPs SHALL ensure that one KBV question does not allude, hint, or provide an answer to a subsequent KBV question in any session or attempt by the applicant.

 ###5.3.4.
 Trusted Referee Requirements
 The CSP MAY determine to utilize trusted referees, such as notaries, legal guardian, or some other form of certified individual that can legally vouch for and/or act on behalf of the individual.
 CSP MAY use a trusted referee for both remote and in-person processes.